sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 - **But What is GPU Reality**: Most operations (including our vector addition) are memory bound - we spend more time waiting for data than computing with it.

-And to check which operation will be classified and how we use `The Arithmetic Intensity Test` i.e
+How to classify `The Arithmetic Intensity Test` i.e

 - Operations per byte < 1 = Memory Bound (focus on access patterns)

 - Operations per byte > 10 = Compute Bound (focus on algorithms)

 ![gpu-quiz]({{ site.baseurl }}/assets/blog-2-memory-coalsecing/mem-comp.png)

 Example - Reality check with vector addition: